-From Wall Street to Mahwah
+Wall Street: From Manhattan to Mahwah

 These computers are handling an increasing number of trades, which the NYSE hoped would make trading more efficient.
 Computers are able to make markets (match buyers and sellers) at a much faster rate than floor traders.

-As trading becomes more electronic, and the sheer volume of trades increases, exchanges have created circuit breakers to protect investors.
+As trading becomes more electronic and the sheer volume of trades increases, exchanges have created circuit breakers to protect investors.

-To combat this in the future, stock exchanges implemented circuit breakers or trading curbs that kick in if a stock (or index) falls more than a certain amount in a certain period of time.
+The causes of this crash were complex, but the effects were amplified because trades took place in milliseconds.
+Because circuit breakers put into place after the 1987 market crash failed to stop the “flash crash” 23 years later, the system was upgraded.
+Addressing how exchanges have taken steps to prevent a similar incident may help ease any concerns.
+To combat this in the future, stock exchanges implemented circuit breakers or trading curbs that kick in if a stock (or index) falls more than a certain amount in a certain time period.
 These circuit breakers are updated regularly to help prevent panic selling.

 Two things you can do today:

 Ask your clients what they know about the stock market: How familiar are they with the shift from floor-based trading to computerized markets?